 Principles and Recommendations

-This chapter discusses core principles and other recommendations for your InterSystems IRIS Business Intelligence models:
+This article discusses core principles and other recommendations for your InterSystems IRIS Business Intelligence models.

 When defining a cube, the first step is to choose the class to use as the base class for that cube.
 The key point to remember is this: Within the cube, any record count refers to a count of records in this class (as opposed to some other class referenced within the cube).
 Similarly, the selection of the base class determines the meaning of all measures in the cube.